dominikwilkowski/beast.js/README.md

 ## How to play

 The goal is to squash all beasts in each level.
 To squash a beast between two or more blocks.
+When a beast touches you, you die.
+You got four lives to spare.
+Once all beasts are squashed you move on to the next level.
+There are four levels so far.
+Easily configurable if you want to extend them.
 Press `q` to quit.

 ## Contributing